BitBoxSwiss/bitbox-base/docs/support/prometheus.md

 There's a lot going on within the BitBox Base and it's good to have reliable metrics over time to aid in development, fine-tuning, during operations and when looking for the cause of a specific error.
 [Prometheus](https://prometheus.io/) takes care of that.
-It is a open-source monitoring solution that is easily extendable to monitor any application.
+It is a open-source monitoring solution that is easily extensible to monitor any application.
 Measurements are stored in a time-series database that can easily be queried and visualized, e.g. using [Grafana](grafana.md).
-This database is also the main data pool that is queried by the Base Middleware.
+This database is also the main source of data that is queried by the Base Middleware.

 ### Installation

-The Prometheus archive file is downloaded directly from the GitHub releases page and checked against a hardcoded checksum.
+The Prometheus is downloaded directly from the GitHub releases page and checked against a hardcoded checksum.
-The archive is extracted, its content copied to various system locations and proper ownerwhip is set while building the Armbian image.
+The `.tar.gz` archive is extracted, its content copied to various system locations and proper ownerwhip is set while building the Armbian image.

 ```bash
 mkdir -p /etc/prometheus /var/lib/prometheus